-You’ve completed web design training, you’ve read every possible article there is on A List Apart, and there isn’t a single Photoshop brush that you haven’t tried already.
+You’ve completed web design training, you’ve read hundreds of articles on design blogs, and there isn’t a single Photoshop brush that you haven’t tried already.
 You’ve excelled in graphic design, and you’re ready to take on some new clientele, possibly your first ever.

 We read and we learn that selling something is as easy as sending out an email to multiple companies at the same time, or we’re that freelancing sites like Upwork are best for finding clients.
 If we would like to make money as a web designer and have great reviews, we should apply for every single job, because working hard is what it is all about.